 - Place all ingredients except the flour and breadcrumbs into a food processor.
 Process until very smooth, stopping to scrape down the sides of the container as needed, for about 1 minute.

 - Pulse in the flour just to combine.

 - Place breadcrumbs into a bowl.
 Use a 1 tablespoon measuring spoon to measure the batter into balls.
 (The batter will be very moist.)
 Use your finger to push out each portion of batter into the breadcrumbs.
 Coat each ball of batter in the breadcrumbs and flatten slightly.
+(You may need to wash your hands halfway through.)
 Place onto the prepared baking sheet.